 It is a popular request.
 Some people would want to merge their work or school acc with their personal one.
 At first glance, it might seem a great idea to individual users.
 Managing data stored in 2 different places is really hard at times.

-Some companies would seek to merge two separate accounts into one when an employee leaves, and a new person takes over the role.
-In this case, they can retain all the files necessary for work and avoid paying extra money for 2 accs.
+Some companies would seek to merge two separate accounts into one when an employee leaves and a new person takes over the role.
+In this case, they can retain all the files necessary for work and avoid paying extra money for 2 accounts.